Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market

-The \emph{Contextual Bandits} problem is a variant that introduces additional context feature information and is widely applied to the personalized recommendation scenario.
-The most common form of this is Linear Contextual Bandit (LinCB), where the desired reward is linear about the context.
-Li et al.\cite{li2010contextual} first model personalized recommendation of news articles as a contextual bandit problem and proposed a general contextual bandit algorithm that is computationally efficient and well motivated by learning theory.
-They later proposed a UCB algorithm for LinCB called LinUCB algorithm\cite{chu2011contextual}.
-Subsequent work combines the contextual bandit problem with reinforcement learning \cite{walsh2012exploring} and neural networks \cite{zhou2020neural, xu2020neural}, making some breakthroughs.
+There exist more complex variants of the MAB problem.
+For example, the \emph{Continuum-Armed Bandit} (CAB) problem considers cases where there are an infinite number of arms \citep{agrawal1995continuum}.
+The CAB problem is often approached by using a disretization algorithm to divide the domain into subintervals such that CAB is effectively converted to MAB with finite $N$ \citep[e.g.,][]{auer2002nonstochastic,kleinberg2004nearly,auer2007improved}, and can include a {\em zooming algorithm} to focus exploration on areas near apparent maxima \citep{kleinberg2008multi}.
+A related variant of MAB is the {\em Finite Continuum-Armed Bandit} (F-CAB) problem, where an agent is presented with $N$ arms in a continuous space \citep{gaucher20finitecontinuum}.

-When the probability distribution of payoff by pulling each arm changes over time, it is the \emph{Non-stationary Bandits} problem.
-Past studies mainly solve the Non-stationary Bandits problem by considering it the Contextual Bandit problem\cite{qiang2016dynamic}.
-However, a recent study by Cheung et al.\cite{cheung2022hedging} shows that a novel ``bandit-over-bandit framework" that adapts to the latent changes can make nearly optimal results in a surprisingly parameter-free manner.
+If the probability distribution of payoff by pulling each arm changes over time, it is considered a \emph{Nonstationary Multi-Armed Bandit} (NMAB) problem.
+NMAB problems are usually approached by passive adaptive strategies \citep[e.g.,][]{kocsis2006discounted,gonccalves2015upper,besbes2014stochastic}, active adaptive strategies~\citep[e.g.,][]{hartland2007change,mellor2013thompson}, or a mixture of both \citep{allesiardo2015exp3}.
+However, a recent study by \citet{cheung2022hedging} introduced a novel ``bandit-over-bandit'' framework that adapts to latent changes in payoff distributions and can discover near-optimal solutions to NMAB problems in a surprisingly parameter-free manner.

-\subsection{Financial market simulation}
+\subsection{Financial Market Simulation}